Speckle (interference)

+Speckle patterns arise when coherent light is randomised.
+The simplest case of such randomisation is when light reflects off an optically rough surface.
+Optically rough means that the surface profile contains fluctuations larger than the wavelength.
+Most common surfaces are rough to visible light, such as paper, wood, or paint.

 The vast majority of surfaces, synthetic or natural, are extremely rough on the scale of the wavelength.
 We see the origin of this phenomenon if we model our reflectivity function as an array of scatterers.
 Because of the finite resolution, at any time we are receiving from a distribution of scatterers within the resolution cell.
 These scattered signals add coherently; that is, they add constructively and destructively depending on the relative phases of each scattered waveform.
 Speckle results from these patterns of constructive and destructive interference shown as bright and dark dots in the image.

 Speckle in conventional radar increases the mean grey level of a local area.

 Speckle in SAR is generally serious, causing difficulties for image interpretation.
 It is caused by coherent processing of backscattered signals from multiple distributed targets.
 In SAR oceanography, for example, speckle is caused by signals from elementary scatterers, the gravity-capillary ripples, and manifests as a pedestal image, beneath the image of the sea waves.

 The speckle can also represent some useful information, particularly when it is linked to the laser speckle and to the dynamic speckle phenomenon, where the changes of the spatial speckle pattern over time can be used as a measurement of the surface's activity, such as which is useful for measuring displacement fields via digital image correlation.